 Should I sound “sick” on the phone?
-If I have the flu or laryngitis yes.
-I have severe pain and fatigue and some times I do lose my voice as a result, but generally I can talk.
-Why would I want to sound terrible if I’m able to sound otherwise?
+Should I dress as if I had just got out of bed or don’t care about my appearance?
+I have severe pain and fatigue and sometimes I do lose my voice as a result, but generally I can talk.
+I often look drained throughout the day but if I’m seeing someone a lot of planning has happened prior to seeing them to ensure my pain meds are at their maximum effectiveness.
+Why would I want to sound terrible or look dishevelled if I’m able to do otherwise?

 The caller the other day was someone I know and love.
-They were relieved I “sounded” well, so their comment of “Your voice sounds so well”, came from a place of love and concern in regards to me being chronically ill.
+They were relieved I “sounded” well, so their comment of “You sound so good”, came from a place of love and concern in regards to me being chronically ill.

-It still caused a reaction in me as I heard myself respond, “Thankfully it’s not my voice with the problem”
+It still caused an emotional reaction in me and I heard myself respond, “Thankfully it’s not my voice with the problem”.

 I felt like I wasn’t allowed to sound ok.
 I felt like I was supposed to portray some kind of “sick” or “pained” sound in order for the other person to understand my pain.

 Now this is clearly my issue, not the callers.
-I should allow myself to feel free, to sound bright and upbeat.
+I should, and can, allow myself to feel free, to sound bright and upbeat.
 I don’t want to sound miserable because I’m not.

-What I can do is use these opportunities to educate people as to what it’s like to live with chronic illness.
+What I can do is use these opportunities, with grace, to educate people as to what it’s like to live with chronic illness.

 My husband on this occasion did it for me.
 As he spoke to the caller he said, “Sam has a professional phone voice no matter what, but it unfortunately doesn’t mean she’s ok”.
 Bless him!!

-Do you find yourself saying, “I can’t do that”.
+Do you find yourself saying, “I can’t do this or that”.

 You’re probably right but have you looked at the situation before you and asked a different question?

-Have you asked, “How can I do that?”
+Have you asked, “How can I do this?”